-On June 3, 2020 the District issued a Taxable (Convertible to Tax-Exempt) Refunding Revenue Loan, Series 2020A-1 (the "Series 2020A-1 Loan") in the amount of \$31,500,000 for the purpose of financing the acquisition of water rights, refunding the Series 2015 Bonds and Series 2017 Bonds and a portion of the 2010B Subordinate Note, funding the Reserve and Loan Payment Funds and paying the cost of issuing the Series 2020A-1 Loan, which matures on December 1, 2034.
+On June 3, 2020 the District issued a Refunding Revenue Loan, Series 2020A-1 (the "Series 2020A-1 Loan") in the amount of \$31,500,000 for the purpose of financing or reimbursing public improvements related to the Development, refunding the Series 2015 and Series 2017 Bonds, funding the Reserve and Loan Payment Funds and paying the cost of issuing the Series 2020A-1 Loan, which matures on December 1, 2034.
 Prior to the Conversion Date (as defined in the Loan Agreement for the Series 2020A-1 Loan or the "Loan Agreement") the Series 2020A-1 Loan bears interest at the rate of 2.53% and after the Conversion Date at a rate of 2.00%, payable semiannually on each June 1 and December 1, commencing on December 1, 2020.
 The Conversion Date occurred on September 3, 2020.
-The Series 2020A-1 Loan is secured by Pledged Revenues including the Required Mill Levy Revenue

-(as defined in the Loan Agreement), specific ownership taxes attributable to the Required Mill Levy, the Pledged TIF Revenue (as defined in the Loan Agreement), the PILOT Revenue (as defined in the Loan Agreement), revenue generated from the imposition of the District's debt service mill levy in collection year 2020 and any other legally available moneys which the District determines, in its absolute discretion, to apply as Pledged Revenue.
-The Series 2020A-1 Loan is also secured by a Reserve Fund in the amount of \$2,987,900.
+The Series 2020A-1 Loan is secured by Pledged Revenues including the Required Mill Levy (as defined in the Loan Agreement), specific ownership taxes attributable to the Required Mill Levy, the Pledged TIF Revenue (as defined in the Loan Agreement), the PILOT Revenue (as defined in the Loan Agreement), revenue generated from the imposition of the District's debt service mill levy in collection year 2020 and any other legally available moneys which the District determines, in its absolute discretion, to apply as Pledged Revenue.
+The Series 2020A-1 Loan is also secured by a Reserve Requirement in the amount of \$2,987,900.
 As of December 31, 2020, the District had \$2,989,165 deposited in the Reserve Fund.

-The Series 2020A-1 Loan is subject to principal payment, on December 1 of each year, commencing on December 1, 2020.
-Also, the Series 2020A-1 Loan is subject to the following optional prepayment rights:
+The Series 2020A-1 Loan is subject to principal payments commencing on December 1, 2020.
+The Series 2020A-1 Loan may be prepaid on June 1, 2020 and on any Payment Date thereafter with a redemption premium as follows: